shdam/retreatSuperTool/README.md

 I don't know

 ## Usage
 How do you use your tool?
-You could present a few use cases of running your tool from CLI with cript.
+You could present a few use cases of running your tool from the CLI.
 You could also refer to some demo in the ./demo directory